 - Make sure that only the person or persons named in the rental contract are driving the vehicle.

 - Read the fine print: consider age limitations and spouse allowances when designating drivers in a rented car

 Exercise even greater care, vigilance, and defensive driving practices than you do in your own car.
 Unfamiliar vehicles and new driving environments can contribute to car accidents, so be sure to review directions ahead of time, follow posted speed limits, and drive with extra caution.

 Following these tips will help you prevent a frightening and stressful injury car accident while driving a rental car.

 Accident in a rental car: A free legal consultation is available

-If you are hit or injured while driving a rented vehicle, contact the Law Offices of Michael Pines for a free legal consultation.
+If you are hit or injured while driving a rented vehicle, contact Pines Salomon Injury Lawyers for a free legal consultation.
 The legal review is confidential and our dedicated team of San Diego personal injury attorneys will help you navigate the details of your claim.
-There are no out-of-pocket fees required to start your claim at The Law Offices of Michael Pines, APC.
+There are no out-of-pocket fees required to start your claim at The Pines Salomon Injury Lawyers.
 Call 1-858-551-2090 or contact us online now.